-Sometimes, these brands are simplified.
+Sometimes, those brands are simplified.
 For example, I think of one of my best friends, for example, as the “funny one” and another as “the smart one;” one spouts off jokes in conversations like nobody’s business, while the other has enough fast facts to rival an encyclopedia.
-They communicate differently.
+These people communicate differently.

 Casper is another brand with a friendly, lighthearted voice that’s appealing to its target audience.

-Casper jokes with its followers and engage passionately, and its social team is clearly top-notch.
+Casper jokes with its followers and engages passionately, and its social team is clearly top-notch.